kanbanyte/sepa/sqap/sqap.md

 #### Quality Manager
 Quality managers ensure quality is maximised throughout the project, and therefore will be responsible for communicating quality requirements to the relevant team members.
-They will also provide the project superviser and client with updates regarding the quality of the deliverables currently being worked on.
+They will also provide the project supervisor and client with updates regarding the quality of the deliverables currently being worked on.

 #### Support Manager
-The support managers are responsible for providing support to other team members, the project superviser, or the client with regards to the project.
+The support managers are responsible for providing support to other team members, the project supervisor, or the client with regards to the project.
 They will communicate with other team members to help them with work, research, or testing if necessary.
-Should the superviser or client require assistance with understanding the deliverables or software, the support managers should relay information to them regarding these aspects.
+Should the supervisor or client require assistance with understanding the deliverables or software, the support managers should relay information to them regarding these aspects.

 #### Development Manager
 Development managers coordinate with the software developers to keep progress steady and ensure code functions correctly.
-They will be able to provide the superviser, client, and team leader with updates regarding the development and testing process.
+They will be able to provide the supervisor, client, and team leader with updates regarding the development and testing process.

 #### Planning Manager
 The planning manager plans for the future documents, software components, etc.